acailic/acailic.github.io/_notes/oca-review-questions-0.md

 - Interfaces are always abstract.
 You cannot provide a method body in an interface method unless you mark it as default (or static).
 You cannot use super keyword in an interface's method to invoke a method defined in its super interface.

+- Interfaces cannot be final.
+An interface may have default methods.
+A method marked default is considered a non-abstract instance method.
+A non-abstract class that implements this interface doesn't necessarily have to implement a default method.

 - You cannot have two methods with the same signature (name and parameter types) in one class.
 Also, even if you put one method() method in other class which is a subclass of this class, it won't compile because you cannot override/hide a static method with a non static method and vice versa.